Moe-Zbeeb/MailMind/README.md

 ## Example

-To run the application, follow these steps:
+To run the application, follow the following steps:

 1. Export your OpenAI API key:
     ```sh